Tips For Libre Travelers

-These are outside walking distance, but cost less than $50/night:
+These are outside walking distance, but may have lower costs.

 - The Doubletree is over the Charles river in Boston just two kilometers away.
 A 5 minute ride on the 64 or 70 bus takes you into Central Square. ($$$)

 - Also in Boston is the Days Hotel of Boston.
 The 86 or 70 bus picks up across the street (in front of the Star Market grocery) and takes you to Cambridge and the Red Line in approximately 10 minutes. ($$)

 The easiest way to get around Boston/Cambridge is to use the MBTA.
 Passes can be purchased with cash or credit/debit cards in stations.